REPRODUCTIVE SYSTEM OVERVIEW

 4. Gestation

 Gestation occurs when an egg cell is fertilized.
-Hypothetically, fertilization can only occur any time after ovulation and before menstruation; however experience reveals that women are capable of falling pregnant at nearly all times of their cycle.
-Each woman’s cycle is unique to their biology and therefore it’s difficult to predict based off a theoretical model.
+Hypothetically, fertilization can only occur any time after ovulation and before menstruation; however, experience reveals that women are capable of falling pregnant at nearly all times of their cycle.
+Each woman’s cycle is unique to their biology, and therefore, it’s difficult to predict based on a theoretical model.

-Nevertheless, after a successful round of intercourse when all the conditions miraculously line up, sperm travel through the cervix and into the uterus where they find and fertilize a viable egg cell.
+Nevertheless, after a successful round of intercourse, when all the conditions line up, sperm travel through the cervix and into the uterus, where they find and fertilize a viable egg cell.
 The female reproductive tract is highly hostile toward sperm cells as well, being the wrong pH for sperm viability.
-The immune system also tends to treat sperm cells like foreign hazardous genetic material, working swiftly to neutralize them, break them down and remove them.
+The immune system also tends to treat sperm cells like foreign hazardous genetic material, working swiftly to neutralize them, break them down, and remove them.
 Sperm cells counteract these defenses by being large in number as well as through the protection offered by compounds found in the male ejaculate.

 5. Menopause

 Menopause refers to the time in every woman’s life when the menstrual cycle comes to an end and fertilization is no longer possible.
 It falls in line with the natural aging process and is important to ensure that offspring are not born with congenital defects.
-Women that give birth later on in life increase their child’s chance of being born with such defects as the aging process tends to deplete her resources and deprive the fetus.
-Furthermore, an accruement of DNA damage is highly associated with aging and therefore the genetic viability of potential offspring declines as a woman ages.
+Women who give birth later on in life increase their child’s chance of being born with such defects as the aging process tends to deplete her resources and deprive the fetus.
+Furthermore, an accruement of DNA damage is highly associated with aging, and therefore, the genetic viability of potential offspring declines as a woman ages.

 Read more about menopause in our article on Hormone Replacement Therapy.